ChilasLasers/PyChilasLasers/docs/devdocs/coding-conventions.md

 Use **Google-style** docstrings:

-Indent everything under each section by 4 spaces.
+- Indent everything under each section by 4 spaces.

-The first line should be a short summary, followed by a blank line and a longer description (optional).
+- The first line should be a short summary, followed by a blank line and a longer description (optional).

-All section headers should be capitalized and followed by a colon (Args:, not args or args:).
+- All section headers should be capitalized and followed by a colon (Args:, not args or args:).
+- Empty lines don't consistently produce paragraphs for some reason.
+Use `<p>` to force them

 ### Supported sections